Continuing Education Activity

 A dense breast has a high probability of developing breast cancer.
 While mammography decreases the sensitivity of detecting breast cancer in women with dense breasts, other screening strategies like MRI and ultrasonography may be employed.

 It has been observed that women have fast-growing breast cancers, and mammography cannot be of much help here from a screening perspective.
 It is advisable to discuss breast cancer screening with all women from age 40, and proper documentation should be done.
 According to the new guidelines, age alone should not be the guiding factor to stop screening.
-Women having average-risk of breast cancer should continue breast screening mammography until at least age 75 years.
+Women having an average risk of breast cancer should continue breast screening mammography until at least 75 years of age.
 General health and life expectancy should be considered.

-Early age of initiation and use of MRI or/and ultrasound, may be considered for women with the first-degree relative with breast cancer.
+Early age of initiation and use of MRI and/or ultrasound, may be considered for women with the first-degree relative with breast cancer.
 A combination of annual breast MRI plus mammography for breast cancer is recommended in women who are BRCA mutation carriers.
-Chest radiation therapy during the ages of 10 to 30 years defines high-risk criteria for breast cancer, which also includes girls treated by such chest-region specific radiation in the age group of 10 to 14 years.

 Enhancing Healthcare Team Outcomes

 The screening of breast cancer is a challenging and complex arena of clinical care as well as preventive health care.
-The domain of primary health care is realized for not only appropriate screening, apt history, but also abilities to know and find the inherent risk factors which may cause an imbalance in the benefit obtained from screening.
+The domain of primary health care is not only for appropriate screening and apt history, but also abilities to know and find the inherent risk factors which may cause an imbalance in the benefit obtained from screening.
 Keeping the age and density of breasts into consideration, proper counseling for genetic and familially predisposed patients, a shared opinion approach has to be sought.